Aims and Scope

 Keith A. Blatner

 Below are the answers to the most commonly asked questions regarding the merger of the Northern, Southern, and Western Journals of Applied Forestry into Forest Science.
-If you have a question or concern about the merger that is not answered below, please contact Matthew Walls, Senior Director of Publications for the Society of American Foresters, at email@example.com.Authors
+If you have a question or concern about the merger that is not answered below, please contact Jennifer Kuhn, Senior Managing Editor, Society of American Foresters at firstname.lastname@example.org.Authors

 Each regional applied journal will complete its regularly scheduled issues for 2013.
 Once a sufficient number of articles has been accepted for each regional applied journal to fill its remaining issues, any remaining accepted articles will be moved to the Forest Science publication queue and be printed in order of acceptance.